Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Potential experimental implementations of QPs

-Atomic arrays with wavelength spacing, such as those generated by optical lattices, are also promising platforms for QPs.
-The strong, short-range dipole-dipole interactions of these structures endow them with rich, tuneable atom-atom interactions~\cite{masson2020}.
-In the case of multiple atomic species or states, these systems' interaction length and coherence times can be expanded through array-mediated atom-atom dynamics~\cite{patti2021controlling}, and analogous implementations have also been proposed for atomic dimers~\cite{castells2021}.
-Two-dimensional lattices of wavelength spacing have particular potential due to their ability to interact deterministically with a single photon~\cite{shahmoon2017} and their recent experimental implementations~\cite{rui2020}.

 Passing from atomic quantum computers to solid-state platforms, we note color centers in diamonds as a promising system for implementing QPs.
 For instance, $H_P$ resembles the so-called ``star model'' used to describe how an electronic spin in a nitrogen-vacancy center in a diamond interacts with neighboring nuclear spins~\cite{bradley2019ten}.
 Thanks to recent developments in single-qubit rotation sequences~\cite{PhysRevX.10.031002,PRXQuantum.3.020303,geier2021floquet}, single-qubit control is attainable within the near feature.
 However, the downside of this platform is the lack of tunability of the coupling constants $J_{i}$ in Eq.~(\ref{eq:Hp}).
+Moreover, all of these platforms could theoretically enable the building of more complex QNC architectures or networks.
+For coherently re-configurable platforms (those with qubit transport), this can be by programming the qubit's movement to emulate the network's architectures; a protocol that would rely on finding efficient methods to move several qubits at once to accommodate the network's connectivity within the coherence times of the platform.
+For all other platforms hereby proposed, neural networks could be implemented as in Fig.~\ref{fig:Experimental}.
+First staking QPs together forms a graph as in a classical artificial neural network.
+Secondly, a layer-dependent background $Z$-field can then be used to freeze out layers such that information propagates from layer-to-layer as in the classical case.
+If no such ordered propagation is desired, one could leave all qubits active thereby recovering a quantum reservoir computer.
+The exact implementation of these QNC architecture is an area of active research left for future work.
+We highlight that it will depend on the exact target platform and the task at hand.